 Before you panic about early Alzheimer’s, consider your forgetfulness a sign that you’re not getting enough sleep.
 When you’re asleep, your brain is busy strengthening connections between brain cells and transferring information from your hippocampus, which is responsible for short-term memory, to your neocortex, which is responsible for long-term memory, explains Winter.

-Over the last couple weeks have you noticed that it takes you longer to do tasks at work or at home?
+Over the last couple of weeks, have you noticed that it takes you longer to do tasks or work at home?

 A: Sometimes—mostly when they’re boring

 Sleep deprivation slows down your reaction time, so things are harder and take longer to do.
-That means essential functions, like problem solving or time management, become even more difficult to carry out.
-One study published in the medical journal Sleep had both sleep-deprived and well-rested West Point cadets perform a series of tasks that involved quick decision making twice, separated by a 24-hour period.
-Sleep-deprived cadets saw accuracy decline by 2.4 percent, while well-rested ones saw an improvement of 4.3 percent.
+That means essential functions, like problem-solving or time management, become even more difficult to carry out.
+One study published in the medical journal Sleep had both sleep-deprived and well-rested West Point cadets perform a series of tasks that involved quick decision-making twice, separated by a 24-hour period.
+Sleep-deprived cadets saw accuracy decline by 2.4% while well-rested ones saw an improvement of 4.3%.

 How often have you been sick with a virus such as a cold or stomach bug over the last six months?

 B: Five or six times—about once a month

 C: A couple, but I bounced back quickly

 When you don’t get enough zzz’s, your immune system suffers, Winter says.
 One 2017 University of Washington study published in Sleep looked at blood samples of 11 pairs of identical twins with different sleep patterns and discovered that the twins with shorter sleep duration had less robust immune systems than their siblings.
 Other research has found that folks who clock fewer than seven hours of sleep a night are almost three times as likely to get a cold than those who get at least eight hours.

 How does your skin look?